ornwipa/ComIT_django/lecture_concepts/lecture_django.md

 ]
 ```

+Note: see the `TemplateView`, `ListView` and `DetailView` use cases in examples.
+These base views allow to pass only the *context* to render on html.

 ### Django Template

 A template is a text document or Python using string.
 Django template languages are HTML, CSS, JavaScript.